jetstack/kube-oidc-proxy/README.md

 Kubernetes API servers without OIDC authentication available.

-This intermediary server takes kubectl requests, authenticates the request using the configured OIDC Kubernetes authenticator, attaches impersonation headers based on the OIDC response from the configured provider with the users provided token.
+This intermediary server takes kubectl requests, authenticates the request using the configured OIDC Kubernetes authenticator, then attaches impersonation headers based on the OIDC response from the configured provider.
 This impersonated request is then sent to the API server on behalf of the user and it's response passed back.
 The server has flag parity with secure serving and OIDC authentication that are available with the Kubernetes API server as well as client flags provided by kubectl.
-In cluster client authentication is also available when running kube-oidc-proxy in cluster.
+In cluster client authentication is also available when running kube-oidc-proxy as a pod.

 Since the proxy server utilises impersonation to forward requests to the API server once authenticated, impersonation is disabled for user requests to the